alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 When the book was written compiler support for `std::print` was probably rare.
 For this review I had to upgrade Visual C++ to compile that code.
 My usual MinGW g++ compiler (version 11.2.0 from the Nuwen distro) did not support it, but the MSYS2 distro’s MinGW g++ version 14.1.0 did, and even linked successfully when given option `-lstdc++exp`.

-The replacement of iostreams output with functionality adopted from [the {fmt} library](https://github.com/fmtlib/fmt), such as `std::print`, is a fundamental change, that I think should have been mentioned for “Hello, world!”.
+The replacement of iostreams output with functionality adopted from [the {fmt} library](https://github.com/fmtlib/fmt), such as `std::print`, is a fundamental change, that I think should have been mentioned for “Hello, world!” &mdash; since book’s focus is the new stuff in modern C++.

-And also, how one can use the {fmt} library also with C++17, instead of the currently bleeding edge C++23 `std::print`.
-Perhaps also mention that the {fmt} library, but not the adoption in the C++ standard library, supports colored output via ANSI escapes.
+And also, I think it should have been mentioned how one can use the {fmt} library also with C++17, instead of the currently bleeding edge C++23 `std::print`.
+Perhaps also that the {fmt} library, but not the adoption in the C++ standard library, supports [colored output via ANSI escapes](#43-exploration-is-encouraged-).
 I believe that that is of interest to students: they often ask how to do colors.

 And in the area of mentioning problems and not shoving them under the nearest carpet: mentioning that C++ as of C++23 still lacks portable Unicode *console input* functionality, which it should have so that a student also in portable C++ can write a little program that asks for his or her name, and that displays it correctly in a personalized greeting &mdash; the natural “Hello, world!”
 2 program.